Subclass 173 Contributory Parent (Temporary) Visa

 If your visa application is rejected, the probabilities of securing a new visa are reduced.
 We at Southern Stone know the value of living with your parents, and hence we provide the required assistance for you to secure a favourable outcome for the Contributory Parent Visa.

 There are many ways in which our 173 visa consultants will guide you through the complex immigration process.
-Our agents will provide accurate information on the visa categories and their requirements, so the chances of you securing the visa successfully increases.
-Please schedule an appointment with our visa agents to understand the visa 173 processing time and requirement clearly.
+Other than this we also offer partner visa, skilled independent visa, subclass 190, employer sponsored visa and more.
+Our agents will provide accurate information on the visa categories and their requirements, so the chances of you securing the visa successfully increase.
+Please schedule an appointment with our Migration Agent In Melbourne to understand the visa 173 processing time and requirements clearly.